ricardofrancocustodio/Calculadora_MVC/README.md

 # 1. Introduction
 **Project Name**: Calculator
-**Objective**: Develop a calculator application that allows basic mathematical operations.
-The project will be implemented using different software architectures for practical learning.
+**Objective**: Develop a Calculator application that allows basic mathematical operations.
+The goal is to implement a Calculator using different software architectures for practical learning.

-**Scope**: The project should cover basic arithmetic operations, operation history, and should be adaptable to different architectures (MVC, Microservices, Clean Architecture, etc.).
+**Scope**: The project should cover basic arithmetic operations using MVC architecture.

 # 2. Functional Requirements